|

 appear between the macro begin and end statements.
 Any code that outside the macro blocks is preserved

 during code generation.
+The Sequencer Process

 The sequencer process is the place in the top-level test bench that defines the order in which the timing